Launch Region's First Canned Wine

 product release featured in Northern California newspapers and magazines

 One year after release, ROI on the canned wine was 117%.
-However, due to shifting trends in consumer habits following the pandemic, the canned wine was discontinued from the winery's lineup after four years.
-This decision is in line with company strategy, as the winery specifically targets innovative products with short-term return potential.
-They find it beneficial, from a marketing standpoint, to regularly release unique, buzzworthy products, and it's important to maintain a tight portfolio in order to minimize costs and logistics.
+Five years after release, it had shot up to 687%.
+Due to shifting trends in consumer habits following the pandemic, the canned wine was discontinued from the winery's lineup after five years.
+This decision is in line with company strategy, as the winery specifically targets innovative products with medium-term return potential, regularly releasing unique, buzzworthy products while maintaining a tight portfolio.